 To further encourage our students to meet with faculty, we have freshman seminars every third week of ENGR 101.
 For the first 30 minutes, a guest speaker gives a short presentation.
 The remainder of the time is utilized for students and faculty to meet over snacks.

-We're doing all this because we want every student who enters the Engineering Science program to graduate with us.
+We're doing all this because we want every student who enters the Engineering program to graduate with us.
 The BS Engineering retention rate nationwide is less than 60%.
 We're aiming for 100% retention at Loyola.

 If you're curious, read this NYT article on how an active learning environment benefits students.

 A list of recent student projects can be found here.